-- 248 Validation of recreation across the UK is challenging due to the lack of standardised existing visitation - 249 data at this scale.
-Many recreational datasets are only available at the regional scale or for specific - areas such as national parks (Statista, 2020).
-However, we identified three datasets that could be - associated with recreation demand across the UK.
-These were compared with our predicted - recreation demand, for cells where demand was met (i.e. a path was present, Table 2): - 253 1) Tourist expenditure for 2013 in GB £ for NUTS2 administrative regions (≈ counties; Office for - 254 National Statistics, 2016).
-We chose to compare with tourist expenditure since the number of visitors - is an important indicator of the contribution of recreation to the local economy (Schägner et al., - 256 2016).
-We omitted data from inbound tourism since this did not relate the to the UK population257 density. - 258 2) The Monitor of Engagement with the Natural Environment (MENE) survey for the years 2009-2019 - 259 (Natural England, 2019).
-The MENE survey (N = 468,370) is based solely in England with the aim of - 260 capturing time spent in the natural environment via in-person interviews.
-From the survey we used - 261 the frequency of weekly visits to the natural environment, which we interpreted as largely close to - 262 home visits.
-As part of this survey, the starting and visiting postcodes were collected, which we - 263 plotted using the centroid location for all such postcodes in the UK (Office for National Statistics, - 264 2021b). - 265 3) The People and Nature Survey for England (PANS) for the years 2020-2021 (Natural England, - 266 2021).
-PANS (n = 12,674) supplements the earlier MENE study, by collecting data online about how - 267 people use, enjoy and understand the natural environment.
-Amongst this information, GPS locations - 268 that were visited by respondents were collected and plotted.
-For this survey, respondents were - 269 located in England but could select visit locations in Scotland or Wales. - 270 We validated our predicted recreation demand with the three datasets outlined above, by comparing - the sum of met-demand at two scales: within regions (n = 33; Figure 1) and electoral constituencies - 272 (n= 631; Figure 1).
-We compared with i) domestic tourist income, ii) the average visit frequency of - 273 the MENE survey, iii) the sum of the total frequency of respondents of the MENE survey and iv) the - sum of the visit frequency of the PANS (one visit per respondent) (Figure S3 & S4).
-For (i) data was - only available at the region scale for the whole of the UK, whilst ii and iii could only be assessed forEngland. - 277 Comparisons were based on Spearman's rank correlation (Matlab corr-tool with Spearman link).
-For - the constituencies, we used 250 bootstraps of 50 paired values each, to avoid significance through - 279 just having a high sample size, without enough explanatory effect size.
-Prior to correlation, we
+Validation of recreation across the UK is challenging due to the lack of standardised existing visitation data at this scale.
+Many recreational datasets are only available at the regional scale or for specific areas such as national parks (Statista, 2020).
+However, we identified three datasets that could be associated with recreation demand across the UK.
+These were compared with our predicted recreation demand, for cells where demand was met (i.e. a path was present, Table 2):

+- 1) Tourist expenditure for 2013 in Great Britain (GB) £ for NUTS2 administrative regions (\approx counties; Office for National Statistics, 2016).
+We chose to compare with tourist expenditure since the number of visitors is an important indicator of the contribution of recreation to the local economy (Schägner et al., 2016).
+We omitted data from inbound tourism since this did not relate the to the UK population density. - 2) The Monitor of Engagement with the Natural Environment (MENE) survey for the years 2009-2019 (Natural England, 2019).
+The MENE survey (N=468,370) is based solely in England with the aim of capturing time spent in the natural environment via in-person interviews.
+From the survey we used the frequency of weekly visits to the natural environment, which we interpreted as largely close to home visits.
+As part of this survey, the starting and visiting postcodes were collected, which we plotted using the centroid location for all such postcodes in the UK (Office for National Statistics, 2021b). - 3) The People and Nature Survey for England (PANS) for the years 2020-2021 (Natural England, 2021).
+PANS (n = 12,674) supplements the earlier MENE study, by collecting data online about how people use, enjoy and understand the natural environment.
+Amongst this information, GPS locations that were visited by respondents were collected and plotted.
+For this survey, respondents were located in England but could select visit locations in Scotland or Wales.

+We validated our predicted recreation demand with the three datasets outlined above, by comparing the sum of met-demand at two scales: within regions (n = 33; Fig. 1) and electoral constituencies (n = 631; Fig. 1).
+We compared with i) domestic tourist income, ii) the average visit frequency of the MENE survey, iii) the sum of the total frequency of respondents of the MENE survey and iv) the sum of the visit frequency of the PANS (one visit per respondent) (Figs. S3 & S4).
+For (i) data was only available at the region scale for the whole of the UK, whilst ii and iii could only be assessed for England.

-- 280 employed a double-sided Winsorising protocol for normalisation for all data sets (Hooftman et al., - 281 2022; Verhagen et al., 2017).
-This to avoid the impacts of extreme values without eliminating such - 282 data-points and to scale all factors identically.
-This normalisation protocol uses the values associated - to the 2.5% and 97.5% percentiles of number of datapoints to define the 0 and 1 values (values - below or above these percentiles became 0 or 1 respectively; Hooftman et al., 2022).
-We are aware - the effect of this Winsorising protocol on a ranking index is relatively small, being independent on - the absolute range of the data.
-All recreational demand layers were log10-transformed, to meet the - 287 requirements of normality. - 288 Table 2.
-Summary of validation datasets, their source and the metric used for comparing with met- - demand in the available locations.
+Comparisons were based on Spearman's rank correlation (Matlab corr-tool with Spearman link).
+For the constituencies, we used 250 bootstraps of 50 paired values each, to avoid significance through just having a high sample size, without enough explanatory effect size.
+Prior to correlation, we employed a double-sided Winsorising protocol for normalisation for all data sets (Hooftman et al., 2022; Verhagen et al., 2017).
+This avoids the impact of extreme values without eliminating such data-points and scales all factors identically.
+This normalisation protocol uses the values associated to the 2.5% and 97.5% percentiles of number of datapoints to define the 0 and 1 values (values below or above these percentiles became 0 or 1 respectively; Hooftman et al., 2022).
+We are aware the effect of this Winsorising protocol on a ranking index is relatively small, being independent on the absolute range of the data.
+All recreational demand layers were log10-transformed, to meet the requirements of normality.